nivanakashdesilva/ABCLabAppointment/ABCLabAppointment/readme.md

 Open the Web Browser and proceed to http://localhost/ABCLabAppointment/patient_portal/ to access the system.

-Credentials are saved on a sperate file Name cc
+Credentials are saved on a sperate file.
+Name Login Details.TXT